-Natural gas remains low, very low – 17 year lows in fact.
+Natural gas remains low, very low – 17 year lows.
 LNG exports through a network of terminals will monetize the enormous oversupply in a few years but are little way from complete as the chart from the EIA below demonstrates.

-The key thing to remember is that commercial energy consumers are a sink for energy, they are typically not producing, trading or speculating on its future direction.
+The critical thing to remember is that commercial energy consumers are a sink for energy; they are typically not producing, trading, or speculating on its future direction.
 For this reason, they need to be diligent in managing their exposure and using more sophisticated tools to help them.

 Vervantis provides proprietary risk management processes that make sure your eye is never off the ball by continually measuring and managing energy price risk, and evaluating the best buying opportunities to keep prices low.